Expensify/App/docs/articles/expensify-classic/manage-employees-and-report-approvals/Approving-Reports.md

 ​
 ## Then follow these steps:
 Set up your group Workspace so that all of your expense requirements are defined.
 Setting automatic categories for employees and category rules (e.g., maximum amounts, receipt requirements, etc.) are great examples!
+​
 Navigate to Settings > Workspaces > Group > [Workspace Name] > Members.
+​
 Scroll down to Approval Mode and select either Submit-and-Approve or Advanced Approval.
+​
 Under Expense Approvals, select a Manual Approval Threshold greater than $0.
 ​
+​
 With this setup, manual approval will only be required:
-For reports that fail audit (i.e. there is at least one Workspace violation on the report) For reports that contain at least one expense over the Manual Approval Threshold For any percentage of reports that you'd like to spot-check (this is set at 5% or 1 in 20 by default).
+- For reports that fail audit (i.e. there is at least one Workspace violation on the report)
+- For reports that contain at least one expense over the Manual Approval Threshold
+- For any percentage of reports that you'd like to spot-check (this is set at 5% or 1 in 20 by default).
-If the report meets all of the requirements you specify in your Workspace settings and all expenses are under the Manual Approval Threshold, then Concierge will automatically move your report through each step of your designated approval workflow (unless it's routed for a spot-check).
+- If the report meets all of the requirements you specify in your Workspace settings and all expenses are under the Manual Approval Threshold, then Concierge will automatically move your report through each step of your designated approval workflow (unless it's routed for a spot-check).​
 ​
 ​
 ## Concierge Receipt Audit
 Concierge Receipt Audit is a real-time audit and compliance of receipts submitted by employees and Workspace users.
 Concierge checks every receipt for accuracy and compliance, flagging any expenses that seem fishy before expense reports are even submitted for approval.
 All risky expenses are highlighted for manual review, leaving you with more control over and visibility into employee expenses.
+​
 1. Concierge will SmartScan every receipt to verify the data input by the user matches the currency, date, and amount on the physical receipt.
 2. After the report is submitted for approval, Concierge highlights any differences between the SmartScanned values and the employee's chosen input.
 3. Each receipt that has been verified will show the "Verified" logo.